Every child knows what a story is.

 A story is NOT a sales pitch

-Thinking about story structure helps illuminate the difference between a white paper and a sales pitch.
+Thinking about story helps illuminate the difference between a piece of B2B content and a sales pitch.

-A problem/solution white paper sketches out a big problem, all the failed attempts to solve it, and a new, improved solution that works better than all the rest.
+A problem/solution white paper sketches out a big problem and a new solution that works better than anything else that’s ever been tried.

-A sales pitch simply jumps ahead to the ending without any drama and shouts, “Hey, we’re the hero!”
+A sales pitch simply skips around the drama, lands right at the ending, and shouts, “Hey, we’re the hero!”

-Is it any wonder that most sales pitches fall flat, when they ignore all the basic tenets of story-telling?
+Is it any wonder that most sales pitches fall flat?

-Try using the traditional elements of a story to help structure your next white paper…. and see how it becomes much more engaging.
+Try using the traditional elements of a story to help structure your next case study or white paper, and see how it becomes more engaging.

-It may take a little practice, but story-telling is a powerful device to use in a white paper.
-And after all, we all know what a story is.
+It may take a little practice, but storytelling is a powerful device to use in your content.
+After all, we all know what a story is.